 Shakespeare wrote this now famous line describing the moment when Julius Caesar saw Brutus amongst the traitors who stabbed him; in my case, the role of Julius Caesar will be played by Architecture, I will be Brutus, and the first post I read that led to me writing my own list of reasons will be Cassius.
 If I remember my history, things did not go well for Brutus and he took his own life.

 In the 23 days since I wrote the first list, it has had almost 8,000 views (that I know of).
 I have been contacted by several other sites asking if they could copy the list and add their own comments.
 A German design magazine wants to run it in their magazine.
 In addition, I know that it’s also been published in Italy, Portugal, and Brazil.
-At first I was really excited because I had just started writing my blog and these lists were generating a tremendous amount of interest in my site which lead to them being exposed to my other posts.
+At first, I was really excited because I had just started writing my blog and these lists were generating a tremendous amount of interest in my site which leads to them being exposed to my other posts.
 I had no expectation that these two posts would be popular and quite honestly, I didn’t have anything clever to write about so I took the easy road and wrote these top ten lists.

 Maybe the reason I feel so guilty about writing the list of reasons not to be an architect is that despite being a party to trashing the profession that I love, I am happy that people have found my blog.
 I told someone just a few days ago that I write my posts for other people to read and that it was important to me to get more and more people reading this blog, otherwise I should just keep a diary.
-I care about what I write and I want people to feel something when they read it – move them to thinking or understanding something differently.
-To stop writting now seems unfathomable, but maybe I am at a crossroads.
-Do I keep writing and try to stay relevant so people are interested and keep coming, keep writing but at my own pace and schedule (and unplug from the para-metrics that tell me if anyone is coming and what they are reading), or quit all together.
+I care about what I write and I want people to feel something when they read it – move them to think or understand something differently.
+To stop writing now seems unfathomable, but maybe I am at a crossroads.
+Do I keep writing and try to stay relevant so people are interested and keep coming, keep writing but at my own pace and schedule (and unplug from the para-metrics that tell me if anyone is coming and what they are reading), or quit altogether.

 I’m not sure what I’d vote for just now, but I never thought that what people wanted from me the most was a top ten list…..I feel cheap, like veneer…